 —Iris Murdoch

-My parents, for much of my youth, were teachers, and I grew up mostly (I’ll explain this in a second) white and nearly unconscious of my race privilege and class oppression, in many places: south-central New Mexico, northern then eastern California, the brilliant Sonoran Desert.
+My parents, for much of my youth, were teachers, and I grew up ‘mostly white’ and nearly unconscious of my race privilege and class oppression, in many places: south-central New Mexico, northern then eastern California, the brilliant Sonoran Desert.
 My mother’s Oklahoma-born father believed we were part (American) Indian.
 He had memories and a few old photos to back up this belief—but my mother’s recent DNA test connected us with the people of sub-Saharan Africa instead.

 Growing up, my mother sometimes told me, that because I’d been born a WASP male, that I “had nothing to complain about.”
 Only recently did I ask her where that perspective came from.
 “From being an officer’s wife in the Army,” she said.
 “From socializing, as the wife of a lieutenant, with the Black wives of Black officers.”